 - Peep Show begins with the typical Odd Couple setup: pot-smoking slacker (Jeremy) is roommates with serious office worker (Mark).
 Within the first few episodes it slowly becomes apparent that they and everyone else in their lives are all terrible, terrible people.
 Sometimes veers into Work Com territory when the plot involves Mark's coworkers, but the core of the show always comes back to the two roommates and their dysfunctional romantic lives.

-- Questionable Content: The webcomic begins with 20-something Marten Reid and his AnthroPC Pintsize.
+- Questionable Content: The webcomic begins with 20-something Marten Reed and his AnthroPC Pintsize.
 The first "arc" has Marten and his buddy Steve hanging out at a bar, bitching about their love and work lives.
 Marten soon gets a roommate in Faye, and they form a group of True Companions along with Marten's OCD neighbor and Faye's coworkers.

 - Two Guys and Guy follows the basic form of the trope, but with more mad science and some elements missing.